doerthe/eye/README.markdown

 EYE is also available in a [Docker container for command line use](https://registry.hub.docker.com/u/bdevloed/eye/)
 and in a [Docker container for HTTP client use](https://registry.hub.docker.com/u/bdevloed/eyeserver/).

-The main building blocks of EYE are
+The main building blocks of EYE are:
 <img src="https://josd.github.io/images/eye-reasoning-engine.png" width="50%" height="50%" alt="eye-reasoning-engine"/>

-The GRE (Generic Reasoning Engine) is supporting [Proof](http://www.w3.org/DesignIssues/diagrams/sweb-stack/2006a)
-and EAM (Euler Abstract Machine) is supporting [Unifying Logic](http://www.w3.org/DesignIssues/diagrams/sweb-stack/2006a).

 The detailed design of EYE comprises:
 1. [N3](http://www.w3.org/TeamSubmission/n3/) parser specified as Prolog rules